MicrosoftDocs/visualstudio-docs/docs/ide/reference/property-pages-javascript-esproj.md

 **Build Command**

 Specifies the command to run when you build the project. (**Build > Build Solution**, or when you run the project.)
 If used, this is typically an npm command.
+This corresponds to the [BuildCommand](../javascript/javascript-project-system-msbuild-reference.md) property in the project file.

 **Production Build Command**